-Please immediately notify Scout Executive, Gary Decker of any violation of BSA’s Youth Protection policies, so he may take appropriate action for the safety of our Scouts, make appropriate notifications, and follow-up with investigating agencies.
+Please immediately notify Scout Executive, Brad Bodoh of any violation of BSA’s Youth Protection policies, so he may take appropriate action for the safety of our Scouts, make appropriate notifications, and follow-up with investigating agencies.
 For Emergency Youth Protection Contact information please click here.
 This information is also provided to everyone at the completion of the Youth Protection course.

 While the BSA continuously evaluates and strengthens its Youth Protection programs, the organization recognizes that abuse can happen anywhere, even in Scouting.
 BSA’s safeguards include the following:

 - A 24/7 Scouts First Helpline (1-844-726-8871) and email contact address (firstname.lastname@example.org) to report any suspected abuse or inappropriate behavior.